amiaopensource/vrecord/Resources/Documentation/linux_installation.md

 ## About
 There are many possible ways to install the various dependencies of Vrecord on Linux.
 The main body of this documentation is oriented towards installing on Ubuntu LTS.
 For Some information about installing on additional distributions see the section at the bottom of this document.

-## via Linuxbrew (tested Ubuntu 21.04 and 20.04.2 LTS)
+## via Homebrew
-The following instructions aim to minimize use of linuxbrew installs for packages that can otherwise be installed via native Linux methods.
+The following instructions aim to minimize use of Homebrew installs for packages that can otherwise be installed via native Linux methods.
 When followed in order, these commands should result in a fully functional install of vrecord.

 ### Programs to be installed manually